Anthony Bernard: Early life

 Anthony Bernard's birth was registered as Alan Charles Butler in West Ham, then classified as Essex, in early 1891.
 His mother was Rosetta Ann Casselden, who had married Alfred Charles Butler, a coal-merchant (son of Henry Butler, also a coal-merchant) four years earlier on 21 September 1887.
 Bernard changed his name by deed poll in 1919 according to the National Archives.

 Further family research has uncovered that Bernard was the illegitimate child of Casselden and the Edwardian band leader Thomas Bidgood.
 Another of Bidgood's sons was the dance band leader Harry Bidgood, also known as Primo Scala.
 In the 1901 census, Casselden was not living with her husband; she declared herself to be Rosetta Barnard and her 10-year-old son Alan Charles Butler to be "Allan Barnard" who was born in New York.
 Prior to cohabiting with Bidgood, she had three more sons (1893 - Thomas George who died in infancy; 1896 - Thomas Walter; and 1898 - Henry James), all were registered as "Barnard" (Harry Bidgood was Henry James Barnard).
 Thomas Walter was registered with Butler as the mother's name, the other two with Casselden.
 By the time Thomas Bidgood left his wife and son Albert Thomas, and set up home with Rosetta Casselden/Butler, Alan Charles Butler had moved on, and the remaining three sons adopted the surname Bidgood.
 A fourth was born in 1914 and named Warwick Bidgood.
 It is not a requirement of English law to register a change of name, and deed poll is optional.

 The adopted surname of Anthony Bernard therefore seems to have derived from his mother's use of Barnard, though her reasons for doing so remain unclear.

 Anthony Bernard studied with Joseph Holbrooke, John Ireland, Leonard Borwick and Sir Granville Bantock.
 He was appointed organist at St. Augustine's, Ramsgate in 1910.
 He worked in some other churches, and also became well known as an accompanist to singers, such as Muriel Foster, who retained him for the rest of her career, and John Coates.

 Career

+With W. H. "Billy" Reed (leader of the London Symphony Orchestra) as violinist, Bernard was the pianist in the premiere performance of Edward Elgar's Violin Sonata in E minor, on 13 March 1919 at a semi-public meeting of the British Music Society.

-In 1921 he was one of the people at a luncheon convened by Sir Edward Elgar, the other invitees being Arthur Bliss, Eugene Goossens, John Ireland, Adrian Boult, and W. H. "Billy" Reed, leader of the London Symphony Orchestra.
+In 1921 he and Reed attended a luncheon convened by Elgar, the other invitees being Arthur Bliss, Eugene Goossens, John Ireland and Adrian Boult.
 The purpose of the meeting turned out to be Elgar's suggestion that Bliss, Goossens and Herbert Howells each write a new piece for the 1922 Three Choirs Festival, to be held in Gloucester.
 Bliss's contribution was his A Colour Symphony.
 Goossens wrote Silence for chorus and orchestra.
 Howells wrote Sine Nomine for wordless chorus (which was not given its second performance until his centenary year 1992).
 Elgar's own contribution was his orchestration of Bach's Fantasia and Fugue in C minor, BWV 542.